ALEXANDER IV ELEMENTARY SCHOOL REDEVELOPMENT

-The winning proposal will be sensitive to the neighborhood, the building's preservation and compliance with local zoning laws.
+The winning proposal is sensitive to the neighborhood, the building's preservation and compliance with local zoning laws.
 Historic Macon held a public meeting on April 11, 2016 with over 100 neighbors and community members in attendance.
 Attendees gave input regarding future uses for the building.
-These comments have been included in a RFP, which includes all other requirements.
+These comments were been included in a RFP, which includes all other requirements.

-Interested developers should submit complete proposals to Historic Macon's Executive Director, Ethiel Garlington, by email to email@example.com.
-Proposals must contain the following:
+Developers were asked to submit complete proposals to Historic Macon's Executive Director, Ethiel Garlington, by email to firstname.lastname@example.org.
+Proposals contained the following: